 Escape to Shangri-LaO‘ahu

 The late tobacco heiress and philanthropist DORIS DUKE devoted many years of her life to collecting Islamic art, which she housed in her Diamond Head estate on O‘ahu.
 When she died, Duke willed a large share of her estate to the study of MIDDLE EASTERN ART AND CULTURE, and SHANGRI LA, her 5-acre residence, was opened for tours.
 The estate, worth more than $1 billion when Duke died at the age of 80, houses more than 3,500 objects of art.
-The never-before-seen bedroom of Doris Duke, MUGHAL SUITE, opened to the public
+The never-before-seen bedroom of Doris Duke, MUGHAL SUITE, opened to the public for the first time in 2014.
+The breathtaking bed-and-bath suite is the cornerstone of Shangri La, designed by architect Frances Blomfield in 1935.

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.